Victim identified in Saturday fatal shooting

 Officers responded to a gunshot wound call at 1050 E. 61st St. around 10:30 p.m., where they found a victim with a gunshot wound.
 While there, they were told of a second person in the apartment who died of gunshot wounds.

-The man who died of gunshot wounds was identified Monday in a new release as Eric Graves, 30.
-Police said Graves' family has been notified.
+The man who died of gunshot wounds was identified Monday in a news release as Eric Graves, 30.
+Police said Graves’ family has been notified.

 Police said they are investigating Graves’ death as Tulsa’s ninth homicide of 2021.